romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

 Let's say we have another style of button already using `box-shadow`, for a double border using an `inset` shadow for example. `box-shadow` does support multiple shadows, but only as part of the same declaration.
 When multiple classes apply the property, they don't get composed together.
 Only the declaration for the most specific rule applies.
 This means our button will either lose its double border or it's drop-shadow.
 Not ideal at all!

-By introducing a new custom property to store each of the shadows, we can help their composition.
+By introducing a new custom property to store the elevation shadow, we can help their composition.
 And either can rely on other custom properties to be made configurable as needed.
 The same can be done for the `transform` which has the same composability issue as `box-shadow`.

 <style>
   .button--secondary {